 - Glass vase

 - Spray paint

 - Cotton clothesline

 - Sticky back foam

-Cover the glass vase in glue – small sections at a time.
-While the glue is still wet wrap the cotton clothesline.
+First, cover the glass vase in craft glue – small sections at a time.
+While the glue is still wet wrap the cotton clothesline around the vase.

 Cut your sticky back foam into random triangles – big, little and of course medium.